 Practice makes perfect

 I have been making my own flour tortillas for quite some time, so cooking these were not that much different.
-I will say, however, is that this can require a little bit of practice.
+I will say, however, is that this can require a little bit of practice, as these are a bit more delicate.
 If you allow them to cook too long, you can end up with a stiff board that tastes a bit more like a chip than a homemade corn tortilla.

-My recommendation would be that practice makes perfect.
-After a few at the right heat, I was making some great little tortillas for my enchiladas.
-Look for the brown spots and don’t let them cook too long.
+Also, practice makes perfect.
+After a few at the right heat and the right thickness, you will have it down I was making some great little tortillas for any tacos or enchiladas.

-Additionally, I used a cast iron for this and I feel this is the preferential cooking pan.
-Additionally, I used a thinner metal spatula to handle the tortillas.
+I used a big cast iron pan I have for this and I feel cast iron is the preferential cooking pan.
+Because my cast iron pans are already seasoned, I did not need to add any oil initially.
+After having it on medium high for so long, I did add a bit of cooking spray to keep the surface oil.
+Additionally, I used a thin metal spatula to handle the tortillas.
 Like many households, we have a handful of plastic ones.
 They just seemed too thick and made it difficult to handle these fragile little flowers.

 - 2 tbsp shortening or lard